 Consider Long Term Results

-Also, consider the long term effects of any action to determine if it’s true compassion.
-What may seem compassionate in the short run, may lead to long term suffering.
+Also, consider the long-term effects of any action to determine if it’s true compassion.
+What may seem compassionate in the short run, may lead to long-term suffering.
 Consider the ubiquitous “Don’t Feed the Animals!” signs posted at all national parks.
 It may seem like a kind gesture to feed a wild animal.
-But the long term result is that wild animals lose their ability to forage and survive on their own.
+But the long-term result is that wild animals lose their ability to forage and survive on their own.
 They begin to depend on human benefactors for survival, thus weakening the stock.

 Another example is disciplining children.
-It is sometimes necessary to inflict short term discomfort to save them from long term pain, or even death.
+It is sometimes necessary to inflict short-term discomfort to save them from long-term pain, or even death.
 Consider a young child that puts himself in harm’s way by running out into the street.
 You can’t reason with a three-year-old.
 Sometimes negative reinforcement, a pinch, or a swat on the behind, is the only way to associate the bad behavior with a potentially negative outcome.
 This short-term discomfort saves the child from future pain or even death.

 Don’t Steal to Fulfill Your Narcissism

 You’re not being compassionate if you steal to fulfill your goal of compassion.
 You are simply inflicting pain on one group to aid another.
 Examine why you do this.
 I suggest the underlying goal of this type of behavior is narcissism.
 These people want to believe they are compassionate.
 But because they either don’t have the resources (time or money) or simply don’t want to put forth the necessary effort, they search for other means to support their narrative.
-Facing the reality that they have nothing to give others, or are simply unwilling to sacrifice their own time and resources, would diminish their self-image of an altruist.
+Facing the reality that they have nothing to give others, or are simply unwilling to sacrifice their own time and resources, would diminish their self-image as altruists.

 Stealing is Not Compassion

 In matters of government policy, you often hear politicians making lofty promises without any means to pay for them.
 Their gambit is, once elected, they can steal the necessary funds from a small group, to reward a larger group.
-They thereby reap votes from the larger group, while suffering the ire from a much smaller group.
+They thereby reap votes from the larger group, while suffering the ire of a much smaller group.
 This is why class warfare is a favorite theme of leftist dogma.
 “The poor” will always outnumber “the rich.”
 Therefore, stealing from “the rich” is always a net vote gain.
 But again, the underlying motive of these politicians is really narcissism.
 They don’t care about “the poor” as much as they want to be seen as caring and compassionate so they can garner votes.
 The end goal of these policies is always the acquisition of power and a lofty position for the politician.

-Stealing from small groups of people to benefit a larger group ensures a majority of votes and election.
-I believe this is why leftists and socialists are always calling the United States a “democracy” rather than it’s more accurate designation, a “republic.”
+Stealing from small groups of people to benefit a larger group ensures a majority of votes and elections.
+I believe this is why leftists and socialists are always calling the United States a “democracy” rather than its more accurate designation, a “republic.”
 You will never hear a Democrat refer to the United States as a republic.
 If you don’t know the difference between a Democracy and a Republic, see my blog, “It’s a Republic Stupid” here.

 A republic insures protection for all factions by guaranteeing individual rights in our constitution.
 A republic guarantees individual rights regardless of what the majority wants.
-For instance, the brown-eyed people cannot vote to steal from the blue-eyed people just because they’re in the majority.
+For instance, brown-eyed people cannot vote to steal from blue-eyed people just because they’re in the majority.